TVcasualty/postToDatabase/Readme.md

-# AuthToPost
+# POST TO DATABASE

-AuthToPost is a React application that can be anything you need it to be.
-Flexibility its AuthToPost's biggest advantage.
+postToDatabase is a MERN application that can be adapted to your needs.
+Flexibility its postToDatabase's biggest advantage.
-User authenticationn and autorization to access a database that can be use from a bug tracker, to a todo list, to a Kanye West quote data base.
+Simply a database that can be used as a bug tracker, a personal agenda, a todo list, or even a Kanye West quote data base.

 ## up and running with: